keptn/lifecycle-toolkit/docs/README.md

 - build-environment: production
 - config folder: [production](./config/production/)

-This documentation set contains all released versions of KLT and is stored in an orphaned branch called `page`.
+This documentation set contains all released versions of Keptn and is stored in an orphaned branch called `page`.

 Each version has its own `docs` folder named `docs-<version>`.
 Except for the latest version which will be within the `docs` folder.